Zigfib/backgammon-tournament-management/README.md

 ### 2. During the Tournament

+#### Score Entry Features
+- **Submit Score System**: Scores are entered and then deliberately submitted with a button
+- **Smart Validation**: Only valid backgammon scores are accepted (one player reaches maximum points)
+- **Auto-Completion**: When entering a score below maximum, clicking the opponent's field auto-fills the maximum score
+- **Edit Capability**: Previously submitted scores can be edited if needed

 #### Recording Match Results
-- Navigate to the **Matches** tab
+- Navigate to the **Enter Match Results** tab
 - Find the match you want to record
-- Enter scores for both players
+- Enter scores for both players:
+  - One score must be the tournament maximum (e.g., 5 points)
+  - The other score must be lower
+  - **Auto-completion**: When you enter a lower score and click the other field, the maximum score is automatically filled
+- Click **Submit Score** to record the match
+  - Scores only appear in the tournament table after submission
+  - The button changes to **Edit Score** after submission
-- Scores are automatically validated and ELO ratings updated
+  - Scores are validated and ELO ratings updated automatically

 #### Viewing Standings
 - Check the **Standings** tab for current rankings